-- 14.You will see a Restart indicator next to each service after upgrading.
+You will see a Restart indicator next to each service after upgrading.
 Ambari upgrade has added to/adjusted the configuration properties of your cluster based on new configuration types and properties being made available for each service with this release of Ambari.
-Review these changes by comparing the previous configuration with the latest version created by "ambari-upgrade". - 15.If you have configured Ambari to authenticate against an external LDAP or Active Directory, you must re-run "ambari-server setup-Idap".
-For more information, see Set Up LDAP or Active Directory Authentication.
+Review these changes by comparing the previous configuration with the latest version created by "ambari-upgrade".

-16Jf you have configured your cluster for Hive or Oozie with an external database (Oracle, MySQL or PostgreSQL), you must re-run "ambari-server setup -jdbc-db and -jdbc-driver" to get the JDBC driver JAR file in place.
-For more information, see Using Non-Default Databases - Hive and Using Non-Default Databases - Oozie.

-17.If your cluster includes Ganglia and Nagios:
+- 14Jf you have configured Ambari to authenticate against an external LDAP or Active Directory, you must re-run "ambari-server setup-ldap".
+For more information, see Set Up LDAP or Active Directory Authentication. - 15.If you have configured your cluster for Hive or Oozie with an external database (Oracle, MySQL or PostgreSQL), you must re-run "ambari-server setup -jdbc-db and -jdbc-driver" to get the JDBC driver JAR file in place.
+For more information, see Using Non-Default Databases Hive and Using Non-Default Databases Oozie. - 16.If you are running Ambari Metrics service in your cluster, Upgrade Ambari Metrics service and add the Grafana component. - 17.
+If your cluster includes the SmartSense service, you must upgrade it along with Ambari, Upgrade SmartSense Service.